BartlomiejSkwira/MyRoadToAI/README.md

 # Bartlomiej Skwira - MyRoadToAI

 ## About:
 This repo tracks my progress in AI/Machine Learning/Data Science/Python field.
-Inspired by Kamil's [F1sherKK-MyRoadToAI](https://github.com/FisherKK/F1sherKK-MyRoadToAI).
+It was inspired by Kamil Krzyk's [F1sherKK-MyRoadToAI](https://github.com/FisherKK/F1sherKK-MyRoadToAI).

-##Repo is in progress...
+## !Repo is in progress...

 ## Table of contents: